 With that said, please remember that the customer isn’t always right.
 Don’t pivot too quickly or give up on your dream simply because someone had one bad experience.

 Extra Credit: Are you a business owner?
 Try this!

 We’re certainly living in a day and age where how we communicate can change depending on what’s trending in an app store.
 As a business owner, this phenomenon has huge implications for how your company chooses to manage its customer service.

 Should you hire a new customer service person?
 Should you invest in that product/service?
 Should you put a phone number on your site?
+Should you create a knowledge base?
 Should you provide online chat?
 Should you build a chatbot to communicate with customers?
 Or more recently, should you use Facebook Messanger to connect with your customers.

 In whatever stage you’re at in your company, I challenge you to put on a customer service hat for a week or two and see what you can learn.

 Bigger Challenge!!
 Take a page from one of my favorite companies and implement a rule that all new hires spend a minimum of 6 months contributing to your customer support team.
 Don't think it's worth it?
 They recently wrote about how that rule helped play a role in building an awesome marketing team.

 If you can learn (or relearn) one of the lessons I shared, it could be just what your business needs!